oyieroyier/javascript_practice/classes/README.md

 Static methods are sometimes called _class methods_ because they are invoked using the class/constructor whereas the regular methods are usually invoked using the instance of the class.

+## Subclasses

+When class B extends class A, A is the **superclass** and B is the **subclass**.
+Instances of B inherit the methods of A.

+Subclass B can define its own methods, some of which can override those of the A class.

+#### A few notes about using `super()` in constructors:

+- If you define a class with the with the `extends` keyword, then the constructor for your class must use `super()` to invoke the superclass constructor.
+  We saw this when te `Student()` class in the previous example used `super()` to invoke the constructor in the `Humans()` class which defined the 7 properties we needed to inherit.
+- Even if you don't define a constructor in your subclass, one will be automatically defined for you.
+This implicitly defined constructor takes the values passed to it and passes those values to `super()`.
+- You may not use the `this` keyword before invoking the superclass constructor using `super()`.
+  This is because as a rule, superclasses are enforced before subclasses are.
+  In the Students code snippet above, try putting the `		this.nameOfSchool = nameOfSchool` statement above the `super()` and see the errors your entire code will show.
+- The special expression `new.target` is undefined in functions invoked without the `new` keyword.
+But in constructor functions, `new.target` is a reference to the constructor that was invoked.
+When a subclass constructor is invoked and uses the `super()` keyword to invoke the superclass constructor, the superclass constructor will see the subclass constructor as the value of `new.target`.